ZhiningLiu1998/ZhiningLiu1998.github.io/_pages/about.md

 <ul>
   <li>
     <span class="date">[05/2025]</span>
-    <span class="tag">🏆 C.L. and Jane Liu Award:</span>
+    <span class="tag">🏆 Award:</span>
-    Glad to be awarded the <a href="https://siebelschool.illinois.edu/about/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award"> C.L. and Jane Liu Award</a> for my research!
+    Glad to be awarded the <a href="https://siebelschool.illinois.edu/about/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award"> C.L. and Jane Liu Award</a>!
   </li>

   <li>